michalmrowiec/MoneyManager/README.md

 #### Infrasctructure

 The Infrastructure project includes the implementation of communication with the database using Entity Framework, communication with external APIs (currently only with CoinGecko API), sending emails, and authentication of users (JWT tokens).

+#### UI

+The UI is built in Blazor WebAssembly.
+In it I use Razor pages and components and I use the Bootstrap library.
+Additionally, I use the Blazorise library.

+### Tests

+The *test* folder contains tests for individual projects.
+It tests most controllers and services there.